zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/logging.md

 LastMod: 2025-08-18
 ---

-# 📜 Logging in Entity Framework Extensions/n Capture executed SQL, parameters, and execution time
+# 📜 Logging options in EF Extensions

 The `Logging` feature in Entity Framework Extensions lets you **capture and analyze SQL statements, parameters, and execution details** during [bulk operations](/bulk-extensions) with your EF Core context.